What is ReSPECT?

 Read more about ReSPECT, and access free resources, on the Resuscitation Council website.

 The plan is created through conversations between a person and one or more of the health professionals who are involved with their care.
 The plan should stay with the person and be available immediately to health and care professionals faced with making immediate decisions in an emergency in which the person themselves has lost capacity to participate in making those decisions.

 ReSPECT may be used across a range of health and care settings, including the person’s own home, an ambulance, a care home, a hospice or a hospital.
 Professionals such as ambulance crews, out-of-hours doctors, care home staff and hospital staff will be better able to make immediate decisions about a person’s emergency care and treatment if they have prompt access to agreed clinical recommendations on a ReSPECT form.

-It will also record a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) decision if one has been made.
+It will also record a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) decision, or a Treatment Escalation Plan if one has been made.
 However, ReSPECT is about much wider care preferences and treatment ceilings and is equally applicable to patients for whom resuscitation is appropriate.